harlanhaskins/HealthNet/README.txt

 Admin:
 Email: admin
-Password: SuperSecurePassword1234
+Password: p@ssword

 Doctor:
 Email: turk@sacredheart.org
-Password: SuperSecurePassword1234
+Password: p@ssword

 Nurse:
 Email: carla@sacredheart.org
-Password: SuperSecurePassword1234
+Password: p@ssword

 Patient:
 Email: duwayne@theroc-johnson.com
-Password: SuperSecurePassword1234
+Password: p@ssword

 The Home tab displays a dashboard for easy daily use.
-This displays a welcome message, a notification for new messages (if there are any), a list of upcoming appointments, and a list of prescriptions (if the user is a patient).
+This displays a welcome message, a list of upcoming appointments, and a list of prescriptions (if the user is a patient).

 The Schedule tab displays a list of upcoming appointments as well as a list of past appointments.
 The "Add Appointment" button at the top of the page is